DaVita Incident Update

 5. What data was compromised?

-6. When will you be fully operational?
+7. When will you be fully operational?

 We are in the process of rebuilding and restoring encrypted systems and bringing them back online in a secure manner.
 Currently, we are not able to provide a timeline for full restoration.
+We continue to update our partners as we build on our restoration progress.

-7. What steps have you taken to improve your network security?
+8. What steps have you taken to improve your network security?

 We activated our incident response protocols and implemented containment measures, including proactively disconnecting parts of the network.
 We are now in the process of rebuilding and restoring encrypted systems and bringing them back online in a secure manner alongside cybersecurity experts at Unit 42, Mandiant and CYPFER.

-8. Is law enforcement aware of the incident?
+9. Is law enforcement aware of the incident?

 Yes.
 We are cooperating and coordinating with law enforcement.

-9. Have regulators been notified of the incident?
+10. Have regulators been notified of the incident?

 Yes.
 DaVita has notified Centers for Medicare & Medicaid Services, filed an 8-K report with the U.S. Securities and Exchange Commission and is also working with other government authorities, including the Federal Bureau of Investigation on this matter.

-10. Where do I get more information?
+11. Where do I get more information?

 While our investigation is ongoing, we will continue to provide updates on this webpage as appropriate.